The Wilcove Team

 Rebecca Senior (former postdoc): Rebecca's main project analyzed data from the IUCN Red List to understand which conservation actions have been successful in recovering threatened species.
 She is now a faculty member at Durham University.

 Jacob Socolar (former graduate student): Jacob studied the impacts of land-use change on Amazonian birds.
-He is now at NCX.
+He is now at BeZero Carbon.

 Umesh Srinivasan (former postdoc): Umesh studied the ecology and conservation of Himalayan birds.
 He is now a faculty member at the Centre for Ecological Sciences, Indian Institute of Science.